NIRVANA: Structured Pruning Reimagined for Large Language Model Compression: Preliminary Problem Formulation

 where the activation function Swish \(\sigma(\cdot)\) is applied elementwise, and biases are omitted for simplicity (either because modern designs often exclude them or their contribution is marginal \citep{dubey2024llama3herdmodels}).
 As for the Multi-Head Attention (MHA) block with $\mtx{Q}_a = \mtx{x} \mtx{W}_a^{Q}, \mtx{K}_a = \mtx{x} \mtx W_a^{K}, \mtx V_a = \mtx{x} \mtx W_a^{V}, a=1,\dots,h$, where $\mtx W_a^{Q}, \mtx W_a^{K}, \mtx W_a^{V} \in \mathbb{R}^{d \times d_h}$ and $d_h = d/h$, the attention for each head $a$ is $\text{head}_a = \text{softmax}\left(\frac{\mtx Q_a \mtx K_a^\top}{\sqrt{d_h}}\right) \mtx V_a,$ and the MHA output \footnote{In Llama3's implementation, which employs Grouped Query Attention (GQA), multiple query heads share the same key-value (KV) head.
-When calculating group saliency scores, we align query (Q) and output (O) heads with their corresponding KV head groupings through index mapping.} is
+When calculating group saliency scores, we align query (Q) and output (O) heads with their corresponding KV head groupings through index mapping.} is:

-Neural Tangent Kernel (NTK) \citep{jacot2018neural} provides a kernel-based framework for analyzing the training dynamics of neural networks by approximating their behavior as linear models in function space, particularly in the infinite-width limit.
-In our paper, we use Adam-based NTK with the form of
+Neural Tangent Kernel (NTK) \citep{jacot2018neural} provides a kernel-based framework for analyzing the training dynamics of neural networks by approximating their behavior as linear models in function space.
+In our paper, we use Adam-based NTK in the form of:

 See the details of the derivation in \cref{app:ntk}